Turbo Pascal Compiler Written in Turbo Pascal

 Turbo Pascal Download

-You can download a demo version of the TPC16 compiler which contains all the files except source files for compiler units.
+Below you can download a demo version of the TPC16 compiler which contains all the files except source files for compiler units.
 This way you can check what you will get in the full version.
-Here you can also check some parts of the TPC16 compiler source code:
+However, most source files are published and explained on the Turbo Pascal website.

 TPC16 is a DOS application and relies on segment:offset addressing.
 For some algorithms it is an advantage, on the other hand it is a drawback and limiting factor.
 I am offering also the TPC32, a 32-bit version of the same Turbo Pascal compiler which compiles with Borland Delphi console compiler and has removed almost all limitations of the 16-bit version.
 TPC32 still generates 16-bit x86 code, but the compiler is more flexible due to the new approach to symbol table management.
 TPC32 was also used as a starting point for Turbo51, Pascal compiler for 8051 microcontrollers.